-The term 'Technical Analysis' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Technical Analysis' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Technical analysis is a method for studying markets and stocks in an effort for individuals to make effective price predictions.
 Investors use it in their attempts to carry out better investment choices and decisions.
 The opposite idea of technical analysis is known as fundamental analysis.